Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Methods

 \subsection{Variable renewable energy drought definition and identification}

 Our \ac{VRE} drought analysis is based on hourly \ac{VRE} availability factor time series.
 An hourly availability factor, also referred to as capacity factor, ranges between 0 and 1 and indicates the generation potential (in MWh) of a \ac{VRE} source in a specific region and hour normalized by its capacity (in MW).
-We use a new open-source method that applies a \ac{VMBT} algorithm for drought identification.
+We use the \ac{VMBT} algorithm for drought identification as introduced and discussed in Kittel \& Schill \cite{kittel_measuring_2024}.
 This method searches for periods with a moving average below a given drought qualification threshold by iteratively decreasing the event duration.
 In each iteration, the algorithm sets the averaging interval to the respective event duration, starting with very long-lasting events and iteratively continuing to such that last only a few hours.
 A moving average below the drought threshold identifies a drought event.
 It is excluded from subsequent iterations, in which the averaging interval decreases further and additional (shorter) events are identified.
-The algorithm is introduced and discussed in Kittel \& Schill \cite{kittel_measuring_2024}.

 This iterative procedure overcomes shortcomings of previous research \cite{kittel_measuring_2024}.
 It pools adjacent periods that independently may not qualify as \ac{VRE} drought, identifies unique events with the longest duration possible, avoids double counting as well as overlaps with adjacent events, and ensures that the full temporal extent of drought periods is captured \cite{kittel_measuring_2024}.
-To cover the full spectrum of \ac{VRE} droughts, we parameterize the \ac{VMBT} algorithm to iteratively search for periods ranging in duration from two years to one hour in descending order.
-The code and input data of the drought analysis tool are freely available on GitLab at \url{https://gitlab.com/diw-evu/variable_renewable_energy_droughts_analyzer}.
+To cover the full spectrum of \ac{VRE} droughts, the \ac{VMBT} algorithm iteratively searches for periods ranging in duration from two years to one hour in descending order.